influxdata/docs-v2/content/v2.0/influx-templates/use.md

   - Populating secrets for templates that include secrets
   - View package summaries before installing
   - Validate a package before installing
   - Use a template from a remote URL
+  - Define secrets while installing a template